- Forms (intranet)

 The Flow Core is open during normal business hours (9am to 5pm) from Monday through Friday.

+After hours access is a privilege granted to experienced investigators that have completed the after hours training.
+In order to be eligible for after hours training and access a user must have a minimum of 20hrs of usage on the requested instrument within the previous 4 months.
+If the 20hr limit is reached in less than 4 months after hours training can be requested, however all requests from individuals that have not reached 20 hrs will be denied until the limit is reached.
 To receive after-hours access, the investigator must fill out the afterhours access form.
 A separate training session (free, approximately ½ hour) will be scheduled to review the specifics of after-hours access and instrument troubleshooting.
 After this session, the investigator must pass a written afterhours access exam and practical demonstration.
 If they fail, they must wait two weeks to reschedule the test.
 An investigator can schedule this test any time after they have normal access to the instrument.

 - Do not change the filter configuration without first discussing changes with the Flow Core staff.
 Inappropriate filter configuration can lead to erroneous data.
 If the filters are changed for a particular experiment, they should be returned to the default configuration when you are finished.